 Cold Stress Toolbox Talk

-Learn about the different types of cold stress (including trench foot, hypothermia, and frost bite) and how to prepare for working in cold weather on the construction site.
+Use this toolbox talk to teach your crews about the different types of cold stress (including trench foot, hypothermia, and frostbite) and how to prepare for working in cold weather on the construction site.

 Types of Cold Stress

-When exposed to cold termperatures without proper clothing protection, a number of serious cold-related illnesses may occur.
-Read below for some common types of cold stress, their symptoms, prevention, and treatment.
+When exposed to cold temperatures without proper clothing protection, a number of serious cold-related illnesses may occur.
+Some common types of cold stress include trench foot, hypothermia, and frostbite.
+Read below for more about their symptoms, prevention, and treatment.

 1. Trench Foot

-When working in a cold weather environment or winter weather conditions, there are potential risks for cold stress and certain protocols you should always follow fully.
-These rules and regulations are set in place to protect you and keep you safe.
-Some safe work practices for preventning cold stress in cold weather environments include:
+When working in a cold environment or winter weather conditions, there are potential risks for cold stress and certain protocols you should always follow fully.
+Some safe work practices for preventing cold stress include: